MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/console-debug-javascript.md

 ms.prod: microsoft-edge
 keywords: microsoft edge, web development, f12 tools, devtools
 ---
-# Debug errors reported in Console
+# Fixing JavaScript errors that are reported in the Console

+This article is mostly about resolving JavaScript errors that are reported in the Console, although it does have a section about network-related errors as well.
+For general use of the **Console** to display and resolve error messages, navigate to [Use the Console](index.md).

+## Fix JavaScript errors

 The first experience you have with the **Console** is probably an error in a script.
 To try it, navigate to [JavaScript error reported in the Console tool][GithubMicrosoftedgeDevtoolssamplesConsoleErrorHtml].

-If you open DevTools in the browser, a button on the top right displays an error for the webpage.
-Choose the button to take you to the **Console** and give you more information about the error.
+Open DevTools in the browser.
+The **Open Console to view errors** button on the top right displays an error about the webpage.
+Select the button to take you to the **Console** and give you more information about the error.

 :::image type="complex" source="../media/console-debug-displays-error.msft.png" alt-text="DevTools gives detailed information about the error in the Console" lightbox="../media/console-debug-displays-error.msft.png":::
    DevTools gives detailed information about the error in the **Console**
 :::image-end:::

-From the information, you may gather that the error is on line 16 of the `error.html` file.
-If you choose the `error.html:16` link on the right of the **Console**, it takes you to the **Sources** tool and highlights the line of code with the error.
+The information suggests that the error is on line 16 of the `error.html` file.
+Select the `error.html:16` link on the right of the **Console**.
+The **Sources** tool opens and highlights the line of code with the error.

 :::image type="complex" source="../media/console-debug-displays-in-sources.msft.png" alt-text="The Sources tool highlights the line of code that causes the error" lightbox="../media/console-debug-displays-in-sources.msft.png":::
    The **Sources** tool highlights the line of code that causes the error
 :::image-end:::

 The script tries to get the first `h2` element in the document and paint a red border around it.
 But no `h2` element exists, so the script fails.

 ## Find and debug network issues